Nm-mutua/terraform-azure-infra/README.md

 ![Ansible](https://img.shields.io/badge/Config-Ansible-informational)
 ![GitHub Actions](https://img.shields.io/badge/CI%2FCD-GitHub_Actions-informational)

+**Note:** Cloud resources have been torn down to avoid costs.
+The repo includes screenshots, saved outputs, and a CI workflow in “docs mode” for review.

 This project provisions and configures Azure infrastructure with **Terraform** and **GitHub Actions CI/CD**, including:

 - **Resource Group**